Frequently Asked Questions

 What’s the format?

 paleoCAMP features a mixture of lectures, tutorials and hands-on activities, field learning, and professional development.
 See our curriculum page for an overview of the content.
+We do not post a detailed schedule on the website because it changes every year, but the basic content as outlined on the curriculum page is always covered.

 Do I need any special gear to participate?